lzhangup/pg-resources/index.md

 - Draw conclusions
 - Communicate your findings to others

-To clarify further, you will need to go through the following steps to complete you MEng/PhD study (You many skip steps 1-4 if you come prepared) in a nutshell.
+To clarify further, you will need to go through the following steps to complete you MEng/PhD study (You may skip steps 1-4 if you come prepared) in a nutshell.

 **Step 1**.
 Choose a research field (can be a bit broad at this stage).
 Refer to [How to choose a topic](./choosetopic.html) for guidance.